flowd-org/flowd/docs/_index.md

 The flowd project is evolving rapidly and <strong><i>is currently in an active and heavy development phase</i></strong>.
 As a result, the documentation may not always match the current behavior of the codebase.
 We are actively working to stabilize the project and aim to reach a stable release as soon as possible.
 {{% /callout %}}

-# flwd Documentation

 `flwd` (pronounced "flowed") is the reference implementation of **FLOWD — Framework for Language-agnostic Orchestration of Workflows Distributed**.
 It is a small job engine that discovers scripts, enforces typed inputs, and runs them via CLI and HTTP with unified logs.

-## Naming & compatibility
+{{% callout type="note" %}}
+**Naming & compatibility**<br>

-This project is **not related to “flowd”, the NetFlow collector by Damien Miller**.
+This project is **not related** to “flowd”, the NetFlow collector by Damien Miller.

-To avoid binary name collisions and respect that existing ecosystem, the runtime and CLI are called **`flwd`** in all commands, config files and packages.
+- To avoid binary name collisions and respect that existing ecosystem, the runtime and CLI are called **`flwd`** in all commands, config files and packages.
 The `flowd.org` domain is simply the short, acronym-based URL for FLOWD.

-All documentation and packaging keep `flwd` clearly distinct from the existing `flowd` NetFlow daemon, so both can safely coexist on the same machines.
+- All documentation and packaging keep `flwd` clearly distinct from the existing `flowd` NetFlow daemon, so both can safely coexist on the same machines.
+{{% /callout %}}

 ## What you’ll find here